 PETITIONER – The party who files the lawsuit.
 Same as plaintiff.

 PLAN PARTICIPANT – The employed spouse who participates in the retirement benefits plan that is subject to division by a Qualified Domestic Relations Order upon divorce.

 PLEADING – Formal written application to the court for relief and the written response thereto.
 Pleadings include complaints, answers, petitions, responses, motions, and all counter pleadings.

 PRAYER – That portion of a pleading, usually at the end, which specifies the relief requested of the court.

-PRIVILEGE - The right of a spouse to make admissions to an attorney, clergyperson, or psychiatrist that are not later admissible in evidence.
+PRIVILEGE – The right of a spouse to make admissions to an attorney, clergy-person, or psychiatrist that is not later admissible in evidence.

 QDRO – The stands for Qualified Domestic Relations Order, the means provided under federal law (ERISA) to divide retirement benefits between spouses involved in a domestic relations (marriage dissolution, support, or separation) proceeding.